CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 ### Place markers in the log

 While testing or working, you may want to mark a specific moment in the log, so that you can turn to it easily later when reading the log.
-To add a marker message in the log, press NVDA+control+K.
+To add a marker message in the log, press `NVDA+X, K`.
 A message as follows will be logged at INFO level:
 `-- NDTT marker 0 --`
 You can add as many markers as you want in the log.